 Many common medications can also cause dry mouth.
 According to the Mayo Clinic, there are hundreds of drugs where dry mouth is a documented side effect, and unfortunately, many people over 50 are on them.

-Less saliva and medications result in dry mouth, but dehydration is a problem for older adults, as well.
+Less saliva and medications result in a dry mouth, but dehydration is a problem for older adults, as well.
 Dehydration can set in more quickly as you age, especially when it’s sweltering outside or during exercise.
 While exercise is undoubtedly a good idea as you age, you must be more mindful of replenishing the fluids you lose in sweat.
 Increasing fluids during workouts not only makes you feel better (at any age) but also lowers the chance your breath will knock over your tennis partner when you high-five him.

 - Poor-Fitting Dental Work